 Sorting out a loved one’s TalkTalk account is one of the many practical tasks that fall to families after a death.
 TalkTalk provides broadband, home phone, and TV services, and bills will continue to accrue until you make contact.
-This guide covers everything you need to know: how to reach TalkTalk’s bereavement team, what to have ready, what happens to the account, and the details that TalkTalk does not always spell out upfront.
+This guide covers everything you need to know: how to reach TalkTalk’s bereavement team, what to have ready, what happens to the contract, what to do with the router, and the details TalkTalk does not always spell out upfront.

 Quick reference: